TheMonk2121/ai-dev-tasks/dspy-rag-system/400_context-priority-guide.md

 - *Key Insight**: Don't need to read everything - need to read **right things in right order** for current task.
 Cognitive scaffolding system makes this possible by organizing files by priority and purpose.

-### Find‑or‑build (code reuse) heuristic
+### Find-or-build (code reuse) heuristic

 - Before writing new code: run a quick repo search (exclude archives) and check 400_/500_ for existing modules.

 - If an existing module covers ≥70% of the need, extend it; otherwise create a new module in the owner component (see `400_guides/400_system-overview.md`).

-- Add a minimal test first and backlink the module in the relevant 400_*guide; if research‑driven, add a line in the paired 500_*file.
+- Add a minimal test first and backlink the module in the relevant 400_*guide; if research-driven, add a line in the paired 500_*file.

 ## **Documentation Placement Logic Flow** When determining where to place new documentation content, follow this